Florin Florea··9 min read

 What inputs does a good cost estimate API need?+

 Minimum: project type, platform, and feature selections.
 Better engines also take region (rates vary 40-55% between US and Eastern Europe), design tier (template vs custom is a 2.0x swing), and timeline pressure.
-More than 10-12 questions kills widget completion rates — I see drop-off spike after question 8.
+More than 10-12 questions kills widget completion rates — we see drop-off spike after question 8.

 Should I build or buy if estimation is core to my product?+